 If you have internet in your home, your internet service provider may have a public network that you can use on the go.
 For example, Xfinity has over 8 million hotspot locations across the country.
 All you need to access free WiFi is your online account information.

 You may be sticking with one of the bigger players — Verizon, AT&T, Sprint, T-Mobile.

 Did you know that the smaller companies — like Boost, Cricket, and Mint — typically rent space on the big boys’ network?
-You may be able to get the same service level and coverage, while paying a lot less.
+You may be able to get the same service level and coverage and lower your cell phone bill.
 For example, Mint currently offers unlimited talk and text, plus 8 GB of 4G LTE data.

 Assuming you own your phone, you can switch to a new network by switching out the SIM card in your phone.
 (Need help?
 Ask a friendly teenager!)

 If you are in a contract, talk to your current provider about switching from unlimited to a plan that’s more in line with your usage.